Niagara Frontier Transportation Authority: Bus rapid transit

 In the January 24, 2013 edition of The Buffalo News, the NFTA was reported to be in the planning stages of adding what is essentially bus rapid transit to its route 5 Niagara-Kenmore corridor.
 Plans include transforming the corridor into an efficient limited-stop corridor that would remove a number of minutes from the time between the Downtown Buffalo area and the Riverside community near the city line.
 Some of the plans are said to include signal prioritization, modern electronic signage showing the time for the next due bus, creating a new transit center in Riverside that would connect a number of routes into one location, including a park-and-ride lot at the transit center and new natural-gas powered buses that would be used on the line.
 The success of this project would eventually open the doors to other key corridors being switched to bus rapid transit over time.
 In addition, the project aims to also improve the reliability and timeliness of the buses.

-The program is expected to be funded by the following ratio: four/fifths from grants offered by the Federal government and the rest by both the NFTA and New York State.
-Although the project was approved, once the Federal government "obligates" the money to the NFTA, construction can begin.
-The NFTA was hoping to have groundbreaking begin in April 2014.
-On December 6, 2015, NFTA Metro introduced the newly built Black Rock/Riverside Transit Hub in North Buffalo, resulting in a number of routing and schedule changes to several bus routes so that buses can take advantage of serving the new transportation hub.
+On December 6, 2015, NFTA Metro opened the Black Rock/Riverside Transit Hub in North Buffalo, resulting in a number of routing and schedule changes to several bus routes so that buses can take advantage of serving the new transportation hub.
+Years later, on December 22, 2023, the federal government awarded a $102 million grant the NFTA to design and construct a BRT line through Bailey Avenue in the East Side of Buffalo, as part of an effort to improve transportation and the quality of life in that part of the city.

 Connecting services

 Air

 Although the NFTA has previously offered service into the region's airports, it has made further efforts to improve these services to passengers arriving and departing.
-The region's primary commercial airport, the Buffalo-Niagara International Airport, connects with NFTA-Metro services on route 24 Genesee, while the Niagara Falls International Airport serves a number of charter airlines and is served by routes 55 Pine Avenue and 59 Niagara Falls Airport-NCCC.
+The region's primary commercial airport, the Buffalo-Niagara International Airport, connects with NFTA-Metro services on route 24 Genesee, while the Niagara Falls International Airport serves a number of low-cost and charter airlines and is served by routes 55 Pine Avenue and 59 Niagara Falls Airport-NCCC.